Meet Andrea Harden – a celebrated esthetician and makeup artist at White Salon and Spa.

 She is a reputable and critically acclaimed skin care genius who sacrificed 12 years of her life in service to her country in the United States Air Force.

 During her tenure she won countless awards and medals fighting for freedom and protecting the very ground we walk on every day.
 At first sight, you notice her glowing complexion and impeccable skin.
 She credits her healthy skin to a consistent and concise daily Cosmedix skin care regimen, monthly facials, plenty of water, and clean eating.
 Andrea is passionate about healthy skin and explains it is a lifestyle.
 She co-writes the White Salon and Spa blog where she details the latest beauty trends, hot topics, and healthy skin tips.
 This Southern woman veteran has truly gone from boots to brushes.
-Here’s our Q&A with this skin care guru about her time in the Air Force and her career transition into the world of beauty.
+Here’s our Q&A with this skin care guru about her time in the Air Force and her career transition into the world of beauty, Natural Tone Organic Skincare only uses the finest natural and organic ingredients in their range.

 Why did you join the Air Force?